boazsegev/facil.io/README.md

 [facil.io](http://facil.io) also supports both `git` and CMake submodules.
 Credit to @OwenDelahoy (PR#8).

-First, add the repository as a submudule using `git`:
+First, add the repository as a submodule using `git`:

     git submodule add https://github.com/boazsegev/facil.io.git